studenttak/modules/0305/mdModule.md

 In discrete probability, the number of permutations or combinations is used to compute a *ratio*.
 This ratio is expressed as $\frac{|E|}{|\Omega}$ where $E \subseteq \Omega$ is called an event set, consisting of elements of $\Omega$ that are of interest.
 This is the case for the Birthday Problem.

 If $\Omega$ is a set of tuples where ordering is important, then $E$ should also be a set of permutations.
 This suggests that $|E|$ can be computed as the number of permutations.
 Likewise when elements of $\Omega$ are sets, then $E$ also needs to be a set of sets, and it suggests the counting of combinations.
-This is *sort of* the case for the counting of Lotto tickets. "*Sort of*" because the PowerBall Lotto problem also has a PowerBall number that does not a part of the combination of the 5 winning numbers.
+This is *sort of* the case for the counting of Lotto tickets. "*Sort of*" because the PowerBall Lotto problem also has a PowerBall number that is not a part of the combination of the 5 winning numbers.

 # Permutation outcome set of experiments without replacement